 The last time you scooped some ice cream for dessert, did you limit yourself to half a cup?
-If you took more—say, one cup—you’re right in step with most people these days.
+If you took more—you’re right in step with most people these days.

-Likewise with a soft drink: Do you drink 8 ounces or the whole 20-ounce bottle?
+Likewise with a soft drink: Do you drink 8 ounces, 12 ounces, or even the whole 20-ounce bottle?

-Ice cream and soft drinks are just two food products that would be affected by changes in serving size requirements that are included in the proposed updates to the Nutrition Facts label.
+Ice cream and soft drinks are just two food products that have been affected by changes in serving size requirements that are included in the new Nutrition Facts label.
 The goal: to bring serving sizes closer to what people actually eat so that when they look at calories and nutrients on the label, these numbers more closely match what they are consuming.

 The serving sizes listed on the Nutrition Facts label are not recommended serving sizes.
 By law, serving sizes must be based on how much food people actually consume, and not on what they should eat.

-Jillonne Kevala, Ph.D., supervisory chemist at the Food and Drug Administration (FDA) says, “The fact is, for many foods, we’re eating larger portions than we used to.
-And the proposed changes to the Nutrition Facts label would reflect that.”
+Jillonne Kevala, Ph.D., supervisory chemist at the U.S. Food and Drug Administration (FDA), says, “The fact is, for many foods, we’re eating larger portions than we used to.
+And the changes to the Nutrition Facts label reflect that.”

 In 1993, when FDA created the Nutrition Facts label, the standards used to determine serving sizes—called the Reference Amounts Customarily Consumed (RACCs)—were based primarily on surveys of food consumption conducted in 1977-1978 and 1987-1988.
-The RACCs are used by manufacturers to calculate the serving sizes on their packages.
+The 1993 RACCs have since been used by manufacturers to calculate the serving sizes on their packages.

-“We now have much more recent food consumption data, and it's showing that some serving sizes on food labels should be changed," says Mary Poos, Ph.D., deputy director of FDA’s Office of Nutrition, Labeling and Dietary Supplements.
-For example, serving sizes for large muffins may change.
+“We now have much more recent food consumption data, and it showed us that some serving sizes on food labels should change,” says Douglas Balentine, Ph.D., the director of FDA’s Office of Nutrition and Food Labeling.
+For example, serving sizes for muffins have changed.
 People generally consume an entire muffin, and not a half or a third.

-FDA is also proposing to change the criteria for labeling based on package size.
-"We know that package size affects what people eat," Poos says.
+FDA has also changed the criteria for labeling based on package size, as “we know that package size affects what people eat,” says Balentine.

-With the new requirements, more food products previously labeled as more than one serving would now be required to be labeled as just one serving because people are more likely to eat or drink them in one sitting.
+With the new requirements, more food products previously labeled as more than one serving are now required to be labeled as just one serving.
+Why?
+Because people are more likely to eat or drink them in one sitting.
 Examples include a 20-ounce can of soda, and a 15-ounce can of soup.

-“We hope that updating the label in these ways would make it easier for people to be more realistic about the number of calories and nutrients they’re actually consuming and to make healthier choices when choosing foods for themselves and their families," Poos says.
+“We hope that updating the label in these ways makes it easier for people to be more realistic about the number of calories and nutrients they’re actually consuming and to make healthier choices when choosing foods for themselves and their families,” says Balentine.